rkeppner/keppner-recipes/_posts/2024-11-17-soft-dinner-rolls.md

 3. Knead on medium for 2 minutes.
 Transfer dough to a greased bowl, cover, and let rise in a warm place until doubled (about 2 hours).
 4. Preheat oven to lowest setting.
 Grease a full sheet pan.
 Turn off oven.
 5. Turn dough out onto a lightly floured surface, and divide into 24 equal pieces.
 Roll each piece into a ball and place on a greased full sheet pan.
 Cover and let rise in warm oven until doubled (30 to 60 minutes).
 Do not over-proof.
-6. Remove cover from rolls.
-Set oven to 375°F. Bake rolls until golden brown (about 25 minutes).
+6. Remove rolls from oven and cover from rolls.
+Preheat oven to 375°F.
+7. Bake rolls until golden brown and crispy (about 25 minutes).
 Remove and brush with melted butter.
 Sprinkle with kosher salt, if desired.
 Let cool slightly before serving.